'Roma' and 'The Favourite' lead the pack of 2019 Oscar nominees

 Oscar voters showered Alfonso Cuarón's black-and-white drama "Roma" and Yorgos Lanthimos' royalty farce "The Favourite" with 10 nominations apiece Tuesday morning, putting the celebrated films at the front of a wide-open race for the top prize.

-But the academy also honored popular favorites including Ryan Coogler's smash-hit superhero film "Black Panther" and Bradley Cooper's swooning musical remake "A Star Is Born" — nods that could draw a greater number of viewers to the telecast.
+But the academy also honored popular favorites including Ryan Coogler's smash-hit superhero juggernaut "Black Panther" and Bradley Cooper's swooning musical remake "A Star Is Born" — nods that could draw a greater number of viewers to the telecast and help reverse a yearslong rating slump.

 The pack of nominees included a few milestones.

-"Black Panther" became the first superhero movie to land a spot in the best picture race.
-"Panther," a critical darling and the third-highest-grossing movie in U.S. box-office history, could help Oscar producers pull in younger viewers and reverse the yearslong ratings slump.
+"Black Panther" became the first superhero movie to land a spot in the best picture race, a decade after a high-profile snub of "The Dark Knight" spurred the Academy to expand the number of possible contenders.
+"Panther," a critical darling and the third-highest-grossing movie in U.S. box-office history, racked up seven nods total, mainly in technical categories such as production design and costume design.

 The nominees in all 24 categories were announced by Tracee Ellis Ross ("black-ish") and Kumail Nanjiani ("The Big Sick") from Los Angeles.
 The Academy Awards will air on ABC on Feb.
 24 at 8 p.m.
 ET.